-The ear tags are popular and can be effective but has some disadvantages that self-applicating oilers do not.
+The ear tags are popular and can be effective but have some disadvantages that self-applicating oilers do not.

 - Ear tags also lose their effectiveness and don’t offer full-strength protection year-round as their potency diminishes over time.
-This requires that they be removed and replaced with another ear tag, costing time, money and stressing the animals once again..
+This requires that they be removed and replaced with another ear tag, costing time, and money and stressing the animals once again.

 Not only are animals able to apply fly protection by themselves, but the constant use of the brushes keeps maximum repellent effectiveness consistent throughout the fly season.
 There’s no need to reapply anything to the animals as the season goes on as they are keeping themselves protected!

 One of the most popular oiler designs is a tank that holds insecticide coupled with strong brushes for application.
 Typically a top brush is mounted on a steel spring while a side brush is mounted through a bracket to a wall or post to provide the support needed.